-The WTI switch is a 16-port, asynchronous switch that mounts in a standard 19-inch rack along with the (OSG).
-A customer-supplied modern must be installed to enable remote servicing of the OSG.
-You must obtain a local phone number from your telecommunications provider for this modern.
+The Western Telematics switch (WTI) is required to service and configure the Open Systems Gateway.
+The WTI is a 16-port, asynchronous switch that mounts in a standard 19-inch rack along with the Open Systems Gateway (OSG).
+To enable remote servicing of the OSG, a modem must be installed.
+You can obtain a local phone number from your carrier for the modem.